MLS attendance and sponsorship revenue hit regular season records

 Meanwhile, its social media following grew faster than any other major men's North American sports league on TikTok, Instagram and YouTube, according to the league.
 On TikTok, followers were up 26% since the beginning of the year.
 On YouTube, followers were up 21%, and on Instagram, they were up 10%.

-Like other sports leagues in the U.S., the MLS has been focusing on growing its audience and presence internationally.
-Earlier this month it inked an agreement with German digital media platform OneFootball to provide highlights, stats and other content to a global audience.
+Like other sports leagues in the U.S., MLS has been focusing on growing its audience and presence internationally.
+Earlier this month it signed an agreement with German digital media platform OneFootball to provide highlights, stats and other content to a global audience.

 Viewership data isn't available for MLS Season Pass, but Apple executives have said on public calls that the audience has risen since Messi joined the league.